mui/material-ui/docs/src/pages/components/accordion/accordion.md

 <p class="description">Accordions contain creation flows and allow lightweight editing of an element.</p>

-An accordion is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.
+An accordion is a lightweight container that may either be used standalone, or be connected to a larger surface, such as a card.

 {{"component": "modules/components/ComponentLinkHeader.js"}}